Explore the links between public health, gender, and community action in India and Thailand.

 - (ISPR3000 / 4 credits / 120 hours)

 - Conducted in North India or in another approved location.
-Sample topic areas: international, national, and regional responses to epidemics and pandemics; health equity and disability; major public health challenges of diseases such as TB, malaria, and polio; access to reproductive and children's health; incentive strategies and health outcomes production; health financing; impact of globalization on public health; health planning and management; privatization of medical education.
+Sample topic areas: holistic healthcare in Ayurveda and yoga; international, national, and regional responses to epidemics and pandemics; health equity and disability; major public health challenges of diseases such as TB, malaria, and polio; access to reproductive and children's health; incentive strategies and health outcomes production; health financing; impact of globalization on public health; health planning and management; privatization of medical services and health tourism.

 - Internship and Seminar – syllabus